jletellier/langeroids-examples/README.md

-langeroids examples
+Langeroids examples
 ===================

-This repository contains a few example applications to show the use of the langeroids engine.
+This repository contains a few example applications to show the use of the [Langeroids](https://github.com/jletellier/langeroids) engine.